Yuumiera/CreditScoreClassification/README.md

-# Credit Score Classification Projec
+# Credit Score Classification Project
 This project aims to classify a user's credit score.
 Various data preprocessing steps have been applied to the dataset, imbalance issues have been addressed, and different machine learning models have been used for classification.

 Project Content